 Now that you’ve identified the source(s) of this leak, you can take appropriate action.

 This might mean taking your case to Amazon.
 It might mean contacting the offending wholesaler to reprimand the company.
-It will probably also mean going directly after the unauthorized reseller (perhaps even the help of with legal counsel) and threatening legal action if they don’t stop selling your inventory without your permission.
+It will probably also mean going directly after the unauthorized reseller (perhaps even the help of legal counsel) and threatening legal action if they don’t stop selling your inventory without your permission.

 The bottom line here is that you can’t ignore the unauthorized 3P problem, nor can you solve the problem only by sending threatening letters to these retailers.
 These unauthorized listings are often just symptoms—infuriating symptoms, we know, but still just symptoms—of a much larger problem for your brand’s health.

-Which is why you need strategies like these to combat unauthorized sellers, and why you should really be working with a team of brand protection experts.
+This is why you need strategies like these to combat unauthorized sellers, and why you should really be working with a team of brand protection experts.